VNF1981/Bayesian-Hierarchical-Gompertz-Hazard-Model-for-Analyzing-Cross-Species-Cancer-Data/2- Joint Bayesian hierarchical Gompertz Model/README.md

 Pagel λ = 0.46
 ```

+adapt_delta is a Stan/HMC tuning parameter that controls how carefully the sampler avoids numerical problems during sampling.
+Higher adapt_delta values usually mean fewer divergent transitions, more stable sampling, and slower runtime. max_treedepth is another Stan/HMC tuning parameter.
+It limits how long Stan can explore the posterior during a single MCMC transition.

 Model diagnostics from the full run were strong overall:
 ```text
 all 4 chains completed successfully
 0 maximum treedepth hits